yaacov/argparse-sh/README.md

 ### Introduction

 `argparse.sh` contains bash functions that streamlines the management of command-line arguments in Bash scripts, enhancing the robustness and user-friendliness of your code.
-Its syntax is intentionally designed to be familiar to those who have experience with argument parsing libraries, providing a smooth and intuitive scripting experie.
+Its syntax is intentionally designed to be familiar to those who have experience with argument parsing libraries, providing a smooth and intuitive scripting experience.

 ### Features